 Sometimes, we realize we live in the future.
 Like when most of the difficult tasks we need to do, can be many times managed or are less complicated thanks to an app.
-One of these amazing examples is co-parenting.
+One of these amazing examples is the variety of co-parenting apps.

 Co-parents need to be organized.
 One of the key factors of doing it successfully is using all the tools that you have in hand.
 Not only scheduling-wise.
 You need to deal with finances, custody issues, clothes in two homes, important contacts, medical records, etc. Disagreements can get really complex and I’ve seen countless arguments turn into new court dates regarding a child’s custody.

-So, you’ll need an app that does not only help you organize, but also lets you have an extra ally to avoid conflict as much as it is possible.
+So, you’ll need an app that does not only helps you organize but also lets you have an extra ally to avoid conflict as much as possible.

 Before we dive in, here are some features you want to look for when choosing a co-parenting app:

-This is one of the most popular apps for co-parenting, not only in the US, but in several countries.
-It’s user friendly and will even summarize information in via cool graphics.
+This is one of the most popular apps for co-parenting, not only in the US but in several countries.
+It’s user-friendly and will even summarize information via cool graphics.

 Special features: lets you store photos and medical information.
 Also, includes time-swap requests, because no plan is perfect.